jakelevi1996/Sleep-project/README.md

 # Sleep-project
-Project aims to measure sleep and classify sleep stages
+Project aims to measure sleep and classify sleep stages using wearable technology